cleanet/notifybox/README.md

 The command allows to add notifications and only run `notifybox` without arguments, this is hearing for show notifications popups with dialog.

-IMPORTANT: the command notifybox without arguments (`notifybox`) can execute it without root (superuser), but with arguments, this needs permissions root.

 ## Examples:

 `notifybox --alert --title "bind9" --text "Bind9 doesn't run"`